-We'll go through the types of transactions and different guarantees they provide.
-We'll also explore different protocols and algorithms to deal with distributed transactions in heterogeneous environments.
+We’ll go through the types of transactions and the different guarantees they provide.
+We’ll also explore different protocols and algorithms to deal with distributed transactions in heterogeneous environments.

 2. What Is a Transaction?

 In programming, we refer to a transaction as a group of related actions that need to be performed as a single action.
-In other words, a transaction is a logical unit of work whose effect is visible outside the transaction either in entirety or not at all.
+In other words, a transaction is a logical unit of work whose effect is visible outside the transaction either in its entirety or not at all.
 We require this to ensure data integrity in our applications.

 Let’s have a look at an example to understand this better.
 A typical requirement in event-based architecture is to update the local database and produce an event for consumption by other services:

 Here, we’d like these two operations to either happen together or not happen at all.
 We can achieve this by wrapping these operations into a single transaction:

 We typically refer to these components like database and message broker as participating resources in a transaction.